A guide to our forensic accounting services

 Documents and evidence in a case may include complex data, requiring specialist analytical skills, that is outside the typical skills of a barrister or solicitor.
 A forensic accountant will be able to provide this level of expertise.

 A forensic accountant can also act as an expert witness.
 Our own forensic accountants are often appointed by plaintiffs, claimants and as court-appointed single joint experts.
-A forensic accountant can therefore, give evidence direct to court, which obviously, a barrister or solicitor cannot provide.
+A forensic accountant can therefore, give evidence directly to court, which obviously, a barrister or solicitor cannot provide.

 What makes a good forensic accountant?